freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/install-freme-on-server.md

 * Copy the freme package to the installation folder, e.g. to /opt/freme
 * Make scripts executable: chmod +x /opt/freme/bin/*
+* Start FREME by running one of the following scripts:
-* Start FREME: /opt/freme/bin/start_server.sh
+  * ```/opt/freme/bin/start_server.sh```
-* Check logfiles to see if everything works fine: tail -f /opt/freme/logs/broker.log
+  Check logfiles to see if everything works fine: ```tail -f /opt/freme/logs/broker.log```
+  You can use the current shell for other purposes while the process keeps running even if the shell is closed.
+  Strop FREME with this file: ```/opt/freme/bin/stop_server.sh```
-* Stop FREME: /opt/freme/bin/stop_server.sh
+  *  ```/opt/freme/bin/start_local.sh```
+  This is useful for local development since the logging output is printed to the console.
+When you close the shell, the process stops.

 ### Creating a start / stop script